-Criminal Records can give information about any possible misdemeanours of your ancestor.
+Criminal Records, which are records of a person's criminal history, can give information about any possible misdemeanours of your ancestor.
 These are some of the courts where an ancestor's trial may have been held.

 If you find your ancestor was found guilty, and depending on the offence, they may have been sent to prison or transported.
 I have also written an article about prison records and/or transportations.